 The best way to restring an acoustic guitar is to first install the ball end of the string into the bridge pin holes and install the bridge pins.
 Pull the string through the tuning peg hole until there is no slack and then push the string back through the hole approx. 2 inches (approx. distance from the nut to 2nd fret wire).
-This provides enough excess guitar string to allow 3-4 winds around the tuning post.
-Next, wind the strings, guiding with your finger to ensure each subsequent wind is lower than the previous one.
-Doing so will increase the break angle of the string across the nut which will help keep the guitar in tune, prevent string slippage and reduce the chance of your strings buzzing within the nut slots.
+This provides enough excess guitar string to allow 3-4 winds around the tuning peg.
+Next, while guiding with your finger, wind the strings ensuring each subsequent wind is lower than the previous.
+This increases the break angle of the string across the nut which helps improve tuning stability and prevents string slippage.

 Removing the old strings

 Do you even need to restring your guitar?

-I’ve written an article here on how often you should change strings on an acoustic guitar, but in simple terms, if:
+I’ve written an article on when you should change strings on an acoustic guitar, but in simple terms, if:

 - Your guitar is not staying in tune,

-- You are noticing corrosion or a buildup of grime on your strings,
+- You are seeing corrosion or a buildup of grime on your strings,

 - You are noticing kinks or indentations on your strings.